 - Statutory shoreland boundaries.

-DNR approval of flexibility from key protection provisions must be obtained during the preliminary review step, before submitting a near-final ordinance or amendment for conditional approval.
+DNR approval of flexibility must be obtained during the preliminary review step, before submitting a near-final ordinance or amendment for conditional approval.

 Local governments seeking flexibility must: